Denis Rolleston Gwynn: Life

-After the war Gwynn worked as a journalist.
-He became assistant editor of the periodical Everyman in London, joined the National Press Agency, worked for a while as a reporter in Brittany and Paris, then in 1922 returned to London where he was active for many years as a journalist specialising in Irish Catholic issues.
+After the war, Gwynn worked as a journalist.
+He became assistant editor of the periodical Everyman in London, joined the National Press Agency, and worked for a while as a reporter in Brittany and Paris, then in 1922 returned to London where he was active for many years as a journalist specialising in Irish Catholic issues.
 He was on the editorial staff of the Westminster Gazette and edited the Dublin Review from 1933 to 1939.

 During World War II Gwynn retired to the Hampshire countryside and became a farmer.

 In 1948 Gwynn returned to Ireland and took up the post of research professor of Modern Irish History at University College Cork.
 He remained in this post until his retirement in 1962.
 Professor Gwynn also acted as editor of the Cork University Press (1954–1962) and wrote a regular column called Now and Then in the Cork Examiner.
 He wrote several works of history and biography and was a contributor to Encyclopedia Britannica.

-Denis Gwynn was married to Alice Trudeau (born in the US, 1904), the only daughter of Dr Edward Livingston Trudeau and Hazel Martyn, an American beauty who later became the wife of Irish artist John Lavery; for many years Hazel Lavery's face, as drawn by Lavery, featured on Irish banknotes.
+In 1963, Denis Gwynn married Alice McEnery (née Trudeau) (1904-1991), born in Chicago, the only daughter of Dr Edward Livingston Trudeau Jnr and painter Hazel Martyn, an American beauty who later became the wife and muse of Irish artist John Lavery.
+For many years Hazel Lavery's face, as drawn by Lavery, featured on Irish banknotes.
+Alice's paternal grandfather was Edward Livingston Trudeau (1848–1915) an American physician and public health pioneer who helped to establish principles for disease prevention and control, particularly for tuberculosis.

-Denis Gwynn died at his home in Malahide Dublin, on 10 January 1973 and was buried at Stamullen Cemetery Co Meath.
+Denis Gwynn died at his home in Malahide, County Dublin, on 10 April 1971 and was buried at Stamullen Cemetery, County Meath.